libertyspace/libertyspace/README.md

 - 👋 Hi, I’m @libertyspace
-- 👀 I’m interested in IT, Music, Gaming, Sports... a lot of stuff 😀
+- Working in the IT as a SharePoint speicalist
 - 🌱 I’m currently learning to code.
 - 💞️ I’m looking to collaborate
 - 📫 How to reach me libertyspace4@gmail.com